 Admission: Entry into Munich Residenz will cost you €8.

-Catch an aerial view of Munich from St. Peter’s Tower.
-Definitely this is one of the best photo locations in Munich for your Instagram!
+Catch an aerial view of Munich from St. Peter’s Tower, one of the best photo locations in Munich for your Instagram!

 St. Peter’s Church is the oldest parish church in Munich and a stunning landmark in the city.
 The church is located in Munich’s oldest square Marientplatz, most of the photo spots will be around here.